Why Chooose Masters Countertops?

 - In the bath or other wet areas, soap scum can be minimized by using a squeegee after each use.
 To remove soap scum, use a non-acidic soap scum remover or a solution of ammonia and water (about 1/2 cup ammonia to a gallon of water).
 Frequent or over-use of an ammonia solution may eventually dull the surface of the stone.

 - DO Clean surfaces with mild detergent or stone soap

 - DO Thoroughly rinse and dry the surface after washing

 - DO Blot up spills immediately

-- DO Protect floor surfaces with non-slip mats or area rugs and countertop surfaces with coasters, trivets or placemats
+- DO Protect countertop surfaces with coasters, trivets or placemats

-- DON’T Use vinegar, lemon juice or other cleaners containing acids on marble, limestone, travertine or onyx surfaces
+- DON’T Use vinegar, lemon juice or other cleaners containing acids on natural stones

 - DON’T Use cleaners that contain acid such as bathroom cleaners, grout cleaners or tub & tile cleaners